matthew-forsythe/scratch/README.md

 Is this working yet, yes it is.
 However I just updated again to fix the spacing.
 Final Test.
 I lied, because now I am testing the Local Certificate Change.
+This was succesfull and everything now seems to be working.